ehedman/sdlSpeedometer/README.md

 - sudo apt install whiptail ttyd seatd yad gcc git make
 - sudo apt install weston xwayland
 - sudo apt install x11-utils (some tools also needed for weston/xwayland)
+- sudo apt install pulseaudio-utils (we need /usr/bin/pactl only, not the service)

 ### Note on ttyd
 - As in March 2026 the package ttyd is missing for the 64-bit trixie.
 You can get it from here instead.